jdcloudcom/en/documentation/Cloud-Security/Endpoint-Security/Getting-Started/Getting-Started.md

   1. Get software:

-  Please confirm that the Endpoint Security software package has been downloaded on the virtual machines, shown as in Figure 1:
+  Please confirm that the Endpoint Security software package has been downloaded on the Virtual Machines, shown as in Figure 1:

   ![img](https://img1.jcloudcs.com/cms/52a493d5-3005-41e0-92ae-a7ad111529ad20170626123325.png)